devhaiderale/Landing-Pages/README.md

 # Landing-Pages
-A collection of clean, fast, and landing pages I’ve built.
+A collection of clean & fast landing pages I’ve built.